urban-plumber/urban-plumber.github.io/AU-Preston/plots/index.md

  - **Baseline**: basic surface information provided, otherwise with default model setup
  - **Detailed**: more detailed information like building morphology, albedo and anthropogenic heat

+## Model data

+Metadata as submitted for baseline and detailed experiments.
+Results for individual models.

 ## Submitted variables

 - Upper triangle shows submitted variables for the **baseline** experiment.